PrivacyPreversingDataCleaning/Privacy-Aware-Data-Cleaning-as-a-Service/README.md

 time_frame,safety_issue,drug_name
 ```
 ### Census Dataset
-The dataset has 40 attributes from the U.S. Census Bureau [source](https://archive.ics.uci.edu/ml/machine-learning-databases/census-income-mld/census-income.html), which provides population characteristics such as education level, years of schooling, occupation, income, and age, etc.
+The dataset is from the U.S. Census Bureau [source](https://archive.ics.uci.edu/ml/machine-learning-databases/census-income-mld/census-income.html).
+It has 40 attributes and provides population characteristics such as education level, years of schooling, occupation, income, and age, etc.

 **Attribute Schema**
 ```